nervosnetwork/docs.nervos.org/website/docs/concepts/glossary.md

 ---

 ### Lock
-A script that represents the ownership of a cell.
-A user successfully unlocks a cell and is able to consume it if the cell's lock script exits normally.
+A script that represents the ownership of a Cell.
+A user successfully unlocks a Cell and is able to consume it if the Cell's lock script exits normally.

 #### See Also
 - [Lock Script](#lock-script)

 ### Lock Script
-A script that enforces access and ownership of a cell.
-This script controls who has permission to use the cell as an input.
+A script that enforces access and ownership of a Cell.
+This script controls who has permission to use the Cell as an input.
 Lock scripts accept user generated proofs or witnesses and including transaction as inputs.

 #### See Also
 - [Cell](#cell)